-The presentation of Diabetes Canada's financial statements, in conformity with Canadian generally accepted accounting principles, requires management to make estimates and assumptions that affect the amounts in the financial statements and the disclosure in the notes thereto.
-Actual results could differ from those estimates used in preparing the financial statements.
-Balances which require some degree of estimation are investments, property and equipment and intangibles (amortization), amounts payable and accrued liabilities, employee future benefits and allocated expenses.
+The presentation of Diabetes Canada's non-consolidated financial statements, in conformity with Canadian generally accepted accounting principles, requires management to make estimates and assumptions that affect the amounts in the non-consolidated financial statements and the disclosure in the notes thereto.
+Actual results could differ from those estimates used in preparing the non-consolidated financial statements.
+Balances which require some degree of estimation are valuation of investments, property and equipment and intangibles (amortization), accounts payable and accrued liabilities, employee future benefits and allocated expenses.